Drew Barrymore Celebrates Her 44th Birthday With Adorable Throwback Photo On Instagram

 The 50 First Dates star kept the birthday train running with more photos on her big day.
 She posted a photo of herself wearing a red photo and staring straight at the camera.
 In the photo, Barrymore is sporting a fresh face and is all smiles.

 Barrymore has been transparent about the importance of aging gracefully.
-She currently has a beauty line, Flower Beauty, which consists of cruelty-free cosmetics and told Glamour UK in January that plastic surgery isn’t an option for the Never Been Kissed actress.
+She currently has a beauty line, Flower Beauty, which consists of cruelty-free cosmetics, and told Glamour UK in January that plastic surgery isn’t an option for the Never Been Kissed actress.

 “Not messing with my face or chasing some unnatural beauty is a standard I live by,” she said.
 “I have dark circles under my eyes.
 I was at my dermatologist’s recently who said to me, ‘Can I shoot some Juvederm up there?
 It will raise the skin and it won’t be so sunken, which is causing the darkness to look worse, because it’s lower than the natural light that is hitting it.’
 And I went: ‘No, but I’m gonna go home and start highlighting under my eyes, so thank you for the tip!'”